albrow/zoom/README.md

 ### Concurrent Updates

-Currently, Zoom does not support concurrent "read before write" updates on models.
+Currently, Zoom does not directly support concurrent "read before write" updates on models.
 The `UpdateFields` method introduced in version 0.12 offers some additional safety for concurrent updates, as long as no concurrent callers update the same fields (or if you are okay with updates overwriting previous changes).
-However, cases where you need to do a "read before write" update are still not safe by default.
+However, cases where you need to do a "read before write" update are still not safe if you use a naive implementation.
 For example, consider the following code:

 ``` go
 func likePost(postId string) error {